ThisNameNotUsed/cesium-electron-webpack/README.md

 # cesium-electron-webpack
-This is just Cesium injected into the electron-webpack-quickstart package using the the Cesium webpack tutorial (sort of).
+This is just the Cesium starter stuff injected into the electron-webpack-quickstart package using the the Cesium webpack tutorial (sort of).
+Were using it for a starting point and a coder's playground while begining a new Cesium based desktop app.
 It's nothing fancy but if your new/rusty to Electron or Webpack or Electron-Webpack it might save you a little time.